-Each year, to receive IDEA funding, MCPS must submit forms to demonstrate Maintenance of Effort (MOE) eligibility.
-MOE eligibility is achieved when budgeted expenditures for the upcoming fiscal year (column E) equal or exceed the actual expenditures of the preceding fiscal year for which actual expenditures are available (column C).
+Each year, to receive IDEA funding, MCPS must submit forms to demonstrate MOE eligibility.
+MOE eligibility is achieved when budgeted expenditures for the upcoming FY (column E) equal or exceed the actual expenditures of the preceding FY for which actual expenditures are available (column C).
 The MOE compliance is achieved when the actual total expenditures for the grant year (column C) equal or exceed the actual expenditures of the preceding year (column B).